The rookie compound never stayed still for long, even after a breach disaster.

 But something had changed.

-Michael noticed it the next morning when he walked into the mess hall, and the room went just slightly quieter than it should have.
-Not enough to be dramatic.
-Just enough that he caught it before the conversations resumed.
+Michael noticed it the next morning when he walked into the mess hall, and the room went slightly quieter than it should have.
+Conversations resumed a second later, but the pause had already happened.

 He hated that he was already getting used to it.

-He dropped onto the bench opposite Michael with a tray that looked like compensation for emotional damage and muttered, "We are absolutely being perceived."
+He dropped onto the bench opposite Michael with a tray stacked high enough to suggest recovery by volume and muttered, "We are absolutely being perceived."

 Dae-sung took the seat at the end of the table, glanced once across the room, and said, "Worse than before."